o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-image.md

 ---
+linkTitle: UI Image
 description: Use visual components in Open 3D Engine's UI Editor to add color tints or textures to UI elements.
-title: Image
+title: UI Image component
+weight: 210
 ---

 You can use an **Image** component to add a color tint or texture to an element.
 Use the **Properties** pane of the [UI Editor](/docs/user-guide/interactivity/user-interface/editor/working) to configure the following settings for the **Image** component.